 Kaytranada also likes to play with your expectations of rhythm in subtle ways.
 “When he goes from a section without drums to a section with drums, he often doesn’t bring the drums back in on the 1.
 For example, when the drums first drop after the intro, they drop on the 3, which is a nice pickup, feeling direct and unpredictable.”

 So there’s just a small run down behind some of the thinking and musical choices that go into a tune by Kaytranada.
-If you want to take an even closer look at what the worlds’ best producers’ production methods look like, get around our ‘Produce Music’ course to learn from the very best in a clear and fun way!
+If you want to get hands on and have a go yourself – try our free Ableton Liveschool course with Flume now!